MichaelSodeke/tmp--education-repo/WIKIME/1-mechanics/README.md

 [ description     ] -----------------------------------------------------------------------

-	this .md file contains sections for each technique.
+	this .md file contains sections for each mechanic or technique.

 [ explanation     ] -----------------------------------------------------------------------

-	the purpose of this .md file is to provide an overview of the mechanics of network security.
+	the purpose of this .md file is to provide an overview of mechanics used in network security.
 -->

 <!--section-1-->